Grayda/gmail-cleanup/README.md

 ## Installation
  1. Install the requirements using `pip -r requirements.txt`
  2. Create the cloud platform project and download the credentials file.
 Call it `credentials.json` and place it in the same folder as `cleanup.py`
- 3. Rename `labels.example.json` to `labels.json` and edit it as per the format below.
+ 3. Run `python cleanup.py --example` to download all your Gmail labels and create a JSON file you can edit (optional)
+ 4. Rename `labels.gmail.json` to `labels.json` and edit it.
+If you didn't do step 3, then just rename `labels.example.json` and edit that instead.
- 4. Run `python cleanup.py`
+ 5. Run `python cleanup.py` to do a dry run and make sure everything works
+ 6. Run `python cleanup.py --production` to do an actual run
- 5. Check your inbox to make sure the changes were applied.
+ 7. Check your inbox to make sure the changes were applied.

 ## Command line options
 There's a few command line options you can use.

+`--help` shows the help, as well as the defaults.

 `--production` if this is NOT set, no emails will be changed, but instead it'll show you a preview of 5 messages for each label that would be changed if `--production` was set